 Method 3: Install AnyDesk via Flatpak and Flathub

-Flatpak offers an alternative installation method that sandboxes AnyDesk, isolating it from the rest of your system.
+Flatpak provides an alternative installation method that sandboxes AnyDesk, isolating it from the rest of your system.
 This containerized approach enhances security by restricting the application’s access to system resources and user data.
-Additionally, Flatpak applications work across multiple Linux distributions without modification.
+Remote desktop applications like AnyDesk require broad permissions to function properly, so the Flatpak version requests home folder access and legacy windowing system support.

 Enable Flathub For AnyDesk

-First, ensure Flatpak is installed and the Flathub repository is configured.
+First, ensure Flatpak is installed on your system.
 Flatpak is not pre-installed on Ubuntu, but you can add it easily:

 sudo apt install flatpak -y

-Next, add the Flathub repository at system level:
+Next, add the Flathub repository at system level so the application is available for all users on the machine:

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo